raspberrypilearning/documenting-your-code/en/step_6.md

 ## Challenge: Complete the documentation

-Can you add *docstrings* to the all the methods and properties of the Card and Deck classes to describe what they do?
+Can you add *docstrings* to all the methods and properties of the Card and Deck classes to describe what they do?

 --- hints ---